1. RACGP Expert Committees terms of reference policy

 1.5 Unit Responsible: Office of the President and CEO

 2. Policy declaration

 This Policy establishes the RACGP Expert Committees, their membership and responsibilities and provides guidance as to their proceedings.

 This Policy is approved by the RACGP Board and endorsed by the Chief Executive Officer (CEO).

 Part 10.3 of the RACGP Constitution empowers the RACGP Board to establish one or more committees and engaging RACGP members as it thinks fit.

-Pursuant to this power, the RACGP Board through this document establishes the RACGP Expert Committees in those areas of expertise considered crucial to the RACGP and to general practice generally.
-The advice and products provided to Council by the Committees vitally assists the RACGP’s mission.
+Pursuant to this power, the RACGP Board through this document establishes the RACGP Expert Committees in those areas of expertise required to achieve the objectives and mission of the RACGP.

 In this Policy:

 - Chair means that member engaged by the RACGP Board in that capacity for a Committee.